Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 ### Indications

-The INS panel features two indicator lights: HEAT and ALIGN.
+The INS panel features two indicator lights: HEAT (4) and ALIGN (2).

 The HEAT light is active
 in any alignment mode (including Coarse Alignment in the STBY mode), signifying that